Unfiled Tax Returns: Guidelines and Info on Filing Tax Returns Late

 - Owe Social Security or Medicare taxes on tips from your employer.

 Regarding state taxes, every start has different rules, and some states don’t even have an income tax.
 Therefore, visit the website for your state’s department of revenue to find out if you need to file.
 In the meantime, here are some useful links for additional information.

-If you are supposed to file a federal tax return, but you don’t, you face penalties, interest, and other collection activity.
+If you are supposed to file a federal tax return, but you don’t, you face penalties, interest, and other collection activities.
 Moreover, the consequences can be severe and financially debilitating.

 Consequences for not filing your state return vary based on where you live, but states often use the same collection methods as the IRS.
 That includes tax liens, wage garnishments, and asset seizures.
 Furthermore, some states suspend driver’s licenses, real estate licenses and so forth.
 This link takes a closer look at the consequences of not filing your Federal tax return or filing it late.